nichoth/notes/readme.md

 * [zapier](https://zapier.com/) &ndash; connect different web services
 * [moltin](https://moltin.com/) &ndash; ecommmerce.
 Inventory management, admin UI.
 Have to use their cart and stuff.

+### amazon
+* S3 &ndash; Simple storage service.
+Object storage with a web UI.
+Pay as you go, no minimum.
+* cloudfront &ndash; CDN.
+Charged per gigabyte transfered.

+**static hosting**
+Deploy to S3, use the amazon website to configure cloudfront.

 ## design

 ### type